County Galway Ireland · Co. Galway · Newbridge Save · Share

 An Droichead Nua · Co.
 Galway

 A village the map keeps small.
-Bridge, river, road.
+Bridge, river, road, one pub.
 The rest is fields.

-Newbridge is a small rural village in County Galway on the N63 road, which runs between Galway city to the west and Longford town to the east.
-The village sits on the Shiven River—which is how it got its English name, coming from the bridge over the water.
-The Irish name is An Droichead Nua, meaning 'the new bridge,' and historically the place was also called Gort an Iomaire and Cruffan.
-The names themselves are how history survives in small places—unmarked, persistent, barely remembered.
+Newbridge is a small rural village in east County Galway on the N63, the road that runs from Galway city west to Longford and Roscommon east.
+The village sits on the Shiven River, and that is where the English name comes from - the bridge over the water.
+The Irish name is An Droichead Nua, "the new bridge", and the place has also been recorded as Gort an Iomaire, the field of the ridges, and Cruffan.
+The names are how the history survives here - in the land and the crossing, barely remembered, persistent.

-What you need to know: this is not a village with services.
+What you need to know before you turn off the road: this is not a village with services.
 There is the Shiven Inn.
-There is a general store.
-There are the fields all around.
-You pass through Newbridge on the N63; you do not arrive at Newbridge as a destination.
-The 55 kilometres from Galway city and 25 kilometres from Roscommon town mark it as a place between places—which is what it is.
-If you stop here, it is because you are curious about the space between bigger towns, or because the river looks right, or because the name carried you down the N63 and you wanted to see where it led.
+There is a general store beside it.
+There are fields in every direction and the river running under the bridge.
+You pass through Newbridge on the N63; you do not come to Newbridge as a destination.
+The 55 kilometres from Galway and the 25 from Roscommon mark it as a place between places, which is exactly what it is.

 Population